Ally511/GPT/README.md

 * $x' = Linear2(x')$ with $input\_dimension = 4*embedding\_size$, $output\_dimension = embedding\_size$
 * $x' = Dropout(x')$
 * $x = x' + x$
+*
 #### The GPT model

+Our implementation is a considerably simplified version of the full-size GPT models.
+The main architecture is classical.
+During initalisation ``__init__`` we first build the transformer layers, starting with an embedding layer for the word tokens and for the positional encoding, then adding a drpopout layer for the embeddings.
+We then add a set amount of decoder blocks, determined by `n_layer`, and a layer normalisation layer.
+Lastly, we add a linear layer as the head.
+Instead of a complex weight and optimiser initialisation scheme, we simply initialise both automatically.
+Our GPT model class has the following functions:

+* ``count_params()``, which returns the number of parameters, excluding the head
+* ``configure_optimizer()``, which, as mentioned above, simply calls the default PyTorch implementation of the `AdamW` optimiser on our parameters
+* ``transformer_forward()``, which is just the forward pass through the transformer layers and is called during our general forward pass
+* ``forward()``, which is the forward pass through the whole model
+* ``generate()``, which takes the index of a token `idx`, the maximum amount of tokens to generate `max_new_tokens`, the temperature `temp` with which to scale the probabilities of the logits by, a boolean `sampling` determining whether the next token is sampled from the distribution, or whether we simply use argmax, and `top_k`, which sets how many top k tokens are considered during sampling.

 #### Training